 It is important for students to understand that if they misuse or abuse accommodations, the college will have to address this issue.
 An alternate accommodation may be substituted if a student cannot act responsibly.

-Domestic animals are prohibited on college properties with the exception of service animals (per ADA AA) that may be needed by visitors, students and employees.
-Students who require the regular use of such animals are encouraged to contact the Accessibility Services Office.
+Domestic animals are prohibited on college properties with the exception of service animals that may be needed by visitors, students and employees.
+Service animals are protected by the law.

-Accessible parking is handled through the Department of Public Safety (DPS).
-Students may contact DPS at 636-922- 8545.
-Accessible parking is available on each parking lot.
+Accessible parking is handled through the Department of Public Safety (DPS)—636 922- 8545.
 Only those vehicles with state issued disabled plates or hang tags can park in ADA designated parking spaces.

 Students and faculty should plan ahead regarding accommodations.
-Accessibility Services is available to assist in determining the college’s responsibility regarding accommodations.
-It is recommended that the student discuss the situation with the site coordinator prior to the start of the semester.
-SCC staff may not disclose the student's disability without the student's written permission.
+Accessibility Services is available to assist in determining the college’s responsibility regarding reasonable accommodations.
+It is recommended that the student discuss the situation with the site coordinator and Accessibility Services prior to the start of the semester.
+As with all accommodation requests, eight weeks advance notice is recommended.